Where to put Cat Litter Box?

 Where to Put a Litter Box in a House

 If you have a house, you will have more options for your cat’s litter box than you would in a small apartment.
 In addition to the above options listed for a small apartment, you should consider placing your cat’s litter box in the following spaces.

 - Guest bedroom: If you have a guest bedroom that isn’t used frequently, it can be an excellent place for a litter box.
 The litter box will be out of sight and won’t cause odors or stray litter to build up in more populated areas of your home.
-Since a guest bedroom will be quiet, cats will find it preferable to a more chaotic area of the home.
+Since a guest bedroom will be quiet, cats will find it preferable to a more chaotic area of the house.
 Of course, guests who stay will need to share the space with the cat—and their litter box—so this is something to consider.

 - Basement: A basement can be another “out of sight” space for a litter box.
-However, you should consider your cat’s temperament and personality when choosing a space such as a basement for their litter box.
-If your cat doesn’t like to go down into the basement or rarely goes down there, then it won’t be the best place to put their litter box.
+However, you should consider your cat’s temperament and personality when choosing an area such as a basement for their litter box.
+If your cat doesn’t like to go down into the basement or rarely goes down there, it won’t be the best place to put their litter box.
 However, if the basement is finished and your family (including your cat) goes down there frequently, it can be a good option.
 Make sure their primary litter box is located on the level of the home they enjoy spending time in.

 Is It Safe to Put a Litter Box in the Bedroom?